Custom Metadata

 "rejected": null

-The metadata commands can also be used remotely, e.g. rspm create metadata
+The metadata commands can also be used remotely, e.g. rspm create metadata.
+This allows automating metadata management.

 For more information on remotely adding or editing metadata, refer to the Admin CLI - Remote Use section.